yomidevs/local-audio-yomichan/README.md

 <details> <summary>Transferring from the deprecated add-on <i>(click here)</i></summary>

-The expected display name of the addon is "Local Audio Server for Yomichan".
+*   The expected display name of the addon is "Local Audio Server for Yomichan".
     If your addon has the name "Yomichan Local Audio Server", then you are using the deprecated version.

     To transfer from the deprecated addon to this addon, do the following:
     - Disable the old addon
     - Download the new add-on (`1045800357`)
-- Move the user_files folder from the old add-on's folder (likely 955441350) to the new add-on's folder.
+    - Move the user_files folder from the old add-on's folder (likely `955441350`) to the new add-on's folder.
 Do not copy any other files from the old add-on
     - Restart Anki

-If that doesn't work for some reason, see the troubleshooting section (you might have to regenerate the database): https://github.com/Aquafina-water-bottle/local-audio-yomichan#troubleshooting
+    If that doesn't work for some reason, see the [troubleshooting section](#troubleshooting) (you might have to regenerate the database).

 </details>